rbroggi/btcnode/readme.md

 ❯ make
 Usage:
   generate_bitcoind_conf        generates the bitcoin.conf file from the bitcoin.template.conf.
-It will prompt for a password to be configured for your bitcoind rpc user. up                            starts the compose environment. down                          tears down the docker compose environment. test_btc_rpc                  once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. test_btc_rpc_over_tor         once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization over the tor network. recycle_svc                   recycle a service taking into account docker-compose.yaml configuration changes as well as service specific configuration changes (torrc, bitcoin.conf, etc) restart_svc                   restarts a service.
-This will only refresh service-specific configurations (torrc, bitcoin.conf), and not docker-compose.yaml updates. rotate_btc_user_credentials   rotates the credentials of the user configured to have access to bitcoind RPC APIs. generate_service_spec         generates the 'bitcoind.service' systemd specs replacing some environment parameters (project folder and user) help                          prints this help message.
+It will prompt for a password to be configured for your bitcoind rpc user. up_local                      starts the compose environment where bitcoind is exposed locally to the node. down_local                    tears down the docker compose environment.
+  .env                          requires user to insert mandatory environment variables and dumps them to a `.env` file up_vpn                        starts the compose environment exposing the bitcoind node through tailscaled (VPN). down_vpn                      tears down the docker compose vpn environment. up_tor                        starts the compose environment exposing the bitcoind node through tor hidden services. down_tor                      tears down the docker compose tor environment. up_all                        starts the compose environment exposing the bitcoind node locally, through VPN, and through tor hidden services. down_all                      tears down the docker compose all environment. up_vpn_host                   starts VPN in the host system. down_vpn_host                 tears down VPN in the host system. test_btc_rpc                  once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. test_btc_rpc_over_tor         once the cluster is up, you can use this target to test RPC connectivity/authentication/authorization. recycle_svc                   recycle a service taking into account docker-compose.base.yaml configuration changes as well as service specific configuration changes (torrc, bitcoin.conf, etc) restart_svc                   restarts a service.
+This will only refresh service-specific configurations (torrc, bitcoin.conf), and not docker-compose.base.yaml updates. rotate_btc_user_credentials   rotates the credentials of the user configured to have access to bitcoind RPC APIs. generate_service_spec         generates the 'bitcoind.service' systemd specs replacing some environment parameters (project folder and user) help                          prints this help message.